KNIME: Internals

 KNIME is implemented in Java, allows for wrappers calling other code, in addition to providing nodes that allow it to run Java, Python, R, Ruby and other code fragments.
+Since 2021, KNIME's Python Integration utilizes Anaconda for Python distribution and environment management.

 License

 In 2024, KNIME version 5.3 is released under the same GPLv3 license as previous versions.

-As of version 2.1, KNIME is released under the GPLv3 license, with an exception that allows others to use the well-defined node application programming interface (API) to add proprietary extensions.
-This allows commercial software vendors to add wrappers calling their tools from KNIME.
+As of version 2.1, KNIME is released under the GPLv3 license, with an exception that allow commercial software vendors to use the well-defined node application programming interface (API) to add proprietary extensions, or wrappers calling their tools from KNIME.

 Courses

 KNIME allows the performance of data analysis without programming skills.
 Several free, online courses are provided.